 Even if you’re a super light traveler, you have to have your priorities in line.
 Never in a million years would I have thought I needed a corkscrew, but that was before I got to Bolivia.
 After buying a bottle of wine to enjoy on our balcony overlooking Lake Titicaca, we thought it would be simple to get it opened in the restaurant of our hostel.
 Not so, so we spent the next half hour trying to open a bottle of wine with our leatherman, which eventually worked, but not well.
 We got a little cork with each sip of wine, and we would have been saved had we thought about bringing a pocket corkscrew.
 Never again will we forget this trusty little piece of necessary equipment.
 If you know a traveler who is also a drinker (and let’s face it, most of us are), then this is great little stocking-stuffer.

 I have never been particular about socks or underwear until I took a long trip and only had a few pairs of each for an entire year.
 Everyone has a favorite brand when it comes to socks.
 The most important thing you should be looking for is to get away from cotton.
 Wool of some sort that is moisture wicking and absorbant is the way to go.
-I am particular about Smartwool, but there are many brands out there to try.
+I’m Smartwool all the way, but there are many brands out there to try.

 When it comes to underwear, though, particularly for men, it really doesn’t get any better than Exofficio underwear.
 They wick moisture and dry quickly after sink laundering, and they do a great job of dealing with that oh-so-uncomfortable chaffing after traipsing around a city like Bangkok all day long.
 Every traveler needs at least one pair of these, oh and they make great stocking stuffers for travelers too (editor’s note: I brought 4 pairs of these bad boys on my RTW trip with me, and they were the only underwear I had.
 Not only did they last the entire trip, but they lasted another 18 months after I returned.
-Seriously bad ass underwear).
+Seriously bad-ass underwear, no puns intended).

 When packing for a round-the-world trip, you’re going to want to make sure that everything in your pack serves multiple purposes and Buffs do just that.
 Buff UV Bandanas act like a scarf, cap, headband, ski mask, neck gaiter, or dust screen.
 Printed in plenty of fun designs, the Buff bandanas are made from 100% polyester microfiber and protect you from the sun and the inevitable bad hair days caused by life on the road.